sipos/Promethean_ActiveConnect/other_distros.md

 ## MX Linux Xfce x64 23.6

 This seems like a nice live system or distro for a bit more experienced users, and a good system for RAM constrained systems.
 It feels a little less flexible than default Xfce, but perhaps a bit more overall polished for desktop use than Xfce on Debian or Gentoo.
 It includes and activates the `wl` proprietary WiFi driver automatically.
 It has some nice tools to do common tasks easily with a GUI, and great tools to create a bootable live system backup, and does not use systemd by default.
 It is a little less command-line based than I would like though.
 I would switch to this if I didn't like Gentoo so much, but I'd recommend Linux Mint Cinnamon Edition to new users.
+I disliked that updates took ages to generate loads of locales I am not using, but this is easily fixed.
+I tried reinstalling, and rebooting a couple of times, with full disk encryption, and that seemed to work fine too.

 I used the following image for this (sha256sum): `6960a253320a7615217b07593fcd04f7ab6126a87cce1398e2c153c45ca03978  MX-23.6_x64.iso`

 * Pressed enter in syslinux boot menu on MX-23.6 x64 (April 13 2025)
 * Waited for boot, ignoring kernel messages
-* Clicked on the disconnected Ethernet icon on the left, and clicked on my WiFi network under Available Networks, entered the key and pressed Enter
+* Clicked on the disconnected Ethernet icon on the left, and clicked on my WiFi network under Available Networks, clicked in the key text box, entered the key and pressed Enter
 * Clicked on the MX User Manual icon on the desktop, then closed the PDF viewer and user manual PDF file it opened
 * Clicked on the Firefox icon and navigated to <https://bbc.co.uk/> to check internet connectivity was working, then closed Firefox
 * Clicked on Install MX Linux on the MX Welcome window